Julynx/pyms/README.md

 ```
 git clone https://github.com/Julynx/pyms
 cd pyms
+pip3 install -r requirements.txt
 chmod +x pyms
-sudo cp pyms /usr/bin/
+sudo mv pyms /usr/bin/
 ```
 The program can now be ran from a terminal with the command `pyms`.
 <br><br>

 ## Usage
-Execute the following command to play the song passed as an argument:
+Execute the following command to play the song passed as argument:
 ```
-pyms <song.mp3>
+pyms <path/to/song.mp3>
 ```
+You can also specify a path to a directory and `pyms` will play a random file from that directory.